neavo/LinguaGacha/README_EN.md

 ## Feature Advantages 📌
 - Ultra-fast translation speed: subtitles in ten seconds, novels in one minute, games in five minutes
-- Automatically generate a glossary to ensure consistent translation of proper nouns like character names throughout the entire work.  `👈👈 Exclusive Feature`
+- One click to generate glossary to ensure consistent translation of proper nouns like character names `👈👈 Exclusive Feature`
 - Optimal translation quality, whether it's flagship models `such as DeepSeek-R1` or local small models `such as Qwen2.5-7B`
 - The strongest style and code retention capability among similar applications, significantly reducing post-processing workload, making it the best choice for creating embedded Chinese localization.
   - `.md` `.ass` `.epub` formats can almost retain all original styles.
   - Most `WOLF`, `RenPy`, `RPGMaker`, `Kirikiri` games require no manual processing, allowing for instant translation and play `👈👈 Exclusive Feature`

-## System Requirements 🖥️
-- Compatible with AI model interfaces following `OpenAI`, `Google`, `Anthropic`, `SakuraLLM` standards

 ## Basic Workflow 🛸
 - Download application from [Releases page](https://github.com/neavo/LinguaGacha/releases)